-The Toccoa River Cove consists of two (2) parcels of beautiful secluded private gated and wooded property (totalling about 15 acres) hidden away only a few miles from Blue Ridge Georgia!
+The Toccoa River Cove consists of about 12 acres of beautiful secluded private gated and wooded property hidden away only a few miles from Blue Ridge Georgia!
 Fantastic location yet very private for base camp to access the many activities in this area.
-The property is ideal for car or tent camping and is walking distance from the Toccoa River, a world class trout fishing river!
+The property is ideal for car or tent camping and is short walking distance from the Toccoa River, a world class trout fishing river!
 Use of the community lot at the river is included in your rental!
 You have the entire property to yourself during your stay.

-There are 2 parcels of property.
-The Cove consists of 12 acres of lush woodlands and includes 2 spring fed ponds (300 gallons a minute of cold drinkable pure mountain spring water), a year round bold creek system that is a tributary for the Toccoa River, fire pits with firewood, kindling and fat lighter all provided, a nice outhouse, a park charcoal grill, bench, and a picnic table.
+The Cove consists of 12 acres of lush woodlands/wetlands and includes 2 spring fed ponds (300 gallons a minute of cold drinkable pure mountain spring water), a year round bold creek system that is a tributary for the Toccoa River, a fire pit for your provided firewood, a nice outhouse, a park charcoal grill, bench, and a picnic table.
 The property has many different areas for tent camping throughout the acreage.
 The Cove has a 300 square foot covered Adirondack shelter with a food preparation area and some chairs for day shelter, general camping, central clubhouse or bunking in inclement weather.
 It has a very nice outhouse/privy that is health department approved.

 A private wide woods road loops around the perimeter of the Cove property and there are walking paths and small bridges across the creeks throughout.
 The property has both north and south facing mountain slopes with an abundance of mountain laurel, ferns, native hollys, large hardwoods, pines, and rhododendron everywhere.

 The property and your camping experience includes easy access to the Toccoa River at the community lot on the river (located at 49 Gibbs Drive) which has a charcoal grill, picnic table, boat launch, swimming rock and fire pit.
 The river is controlled flow and usually at low water from dawn to about 3 pm, ideal for fishing or swimming/wading/boulder bopping.
-The River release schedule is available online.
+The River release schedule is available online (tva.gov).
 The River has swift current when the dam is opened for release, usually daily.

-There is little to no traffic on the roads around the Cove or 42-B- none are through roads and there are no other destinations other than the Cove.
-There is parking available for many vehicles along the roads if you have a larger group.
+There is little to no traffic on the roads around the Cove - there are no other destinations past than the Cove.
+There is parking available for many vehicles along the roads at the main gates if you have a larger group.

 The main loop road at the Cove from the main double gates on Bear Walk Road to the parking pad at the intersection with the road down into the Cove to the camping area and shelter is a dirt road with some gravel at the parking pad that runs along the high ground and is generally all weather.
 The gravel parking pad on the loop road above the Cove parking area at the top of the hill can accommodate 2 vehicles side by side.
 The parking area right at the camping site and shelter is a short downhill dead end road will accommodate only one car at a time.
 If you have multiple vehicles you must park them on the side of Bear Walk Road at the main gates- it is a 3 minute walk to the Cove if you park on Bear Walk Road.

 The Cove is conveniently located at 401 Bear Walk Road, Mineral Bluff, Georgia, 30559, 4 miles off the 4-lane highway (Highway 515/76) and just a short drive to Blue Ridge, Georgia; Blairsville, Georgia; Murphy, Tennessee; and Copper Hill, Tennessee.
 It is located just a few miles from the center of downtown Blue Ridge with art galleries, many restaurants, brew pubs, shopping, the Blue Ridge Brewing Company, Mercier Orchard, the Blue Ridge Scenic Railroad, and more!
 The Blue Ridge Scenic Railroad runs most of the year from Blue Ridge to McCaysville, right along the Toccoa River across from the Cove.

 You are a short drive from Lake Blue Ridge, the Chattahoochee National Forest, Brasstown Bald and many hiking trails, such as the Aska adventure area, the Appalachian Trail, the Benton McCaye Trail, and trails in the Big Frog wilderness area, Cohutta wilderness area and the Rich Mountain wilderness area.
 The Ocoee River whitewater center with the Olympic kayak rapids and the world class mountain biking trails are less than 20 minutes away.
 Hiking, biking, whitewater rafting, kayaking, tubing, boating, swimming, zip lines -- oh my!